 Since hemiplegia is a varied affliction, it is difficult sometimes to determine how it will play out during the course of one’s life.
 For many people with hemiplegia, the condition is a temporary one, but others may struggle with hemiplegia all their life.
 For some, the paralysis is extensive and complete, producing a total loss of sensation and bodily control.
 For others, symptoms are more moderate.

 Some of the ways hemiplegia affects the body include:

 Total or partial loss of sensation on just one side

 Why You Need A Lawyer When Suffering From Hemiplegia

 If your paralysis was caused by an accident, then it is important to discover if that accident could have been prevented, or was caused from the negligence of another party.
 The brain injury lawyers of Frekhtman & Associates are experienced in these types of investigations.

 As specialized personal injury attorneys in New York City, we work with many types of experts to find out the details of how the accident occurred, we speak with medical doctors to determine the extent of the injuries and how that will affect you in the future.
 There are so many questions that need to be answered after a traumatic injury, and we will do our best to help you.

 Hemiplegia can be a lifelong condition which calls for a large financial compensation to cover costs of future living.
 When a party’s negligence results in hemiparesis, victims may be entitled to compensation for their damages, which can include:

-The brain injury attorneys at Frekhtman and Associates are committed to you and your continued well being.
-We will look over your information for free and will not take a any form of payment unless we win achieve a fair settlement of your case.
+The attorneys at Frekhtman and Associates are experienced in hemiplegia and partial paralysis cases. committed to you and you’re continued well-being.
+We will look over your information for free and will not take any form of payment unless we win to achieve a fair settlement of your case.